gamingkitty/Pygame-Projects/README.md

 ### If you are using VSCode

-Make sure to install the Python extension provided by Mircosoft.
+Make sure to install the Python extension provided by Microsoft.
 To do this, first go to the extensions tab on the left sidebar (the icon with the four boxes)
 ![](tutorial%20pictures/Extensions%20Tab.png)
 Then, search "python" in the search bar.
 The one you need should be the first one that shows up and should be from Microsoft.
 ![](tutorial%20pictures/Extensions%20Tab%20Search%20Python.png)